 Correspondingly, empathy is utterly needed by peacebuilding leaders in every step they take towards reconciliation.
 They need to feel what both victims and perpetrators feel, respond to the perceptions of society as a whole, and make sensitive decisions that consider the different passions and feelings that war usually creates.

-In sum, jazz can teach important lessons about patience, persistence, endurance and empathy highly valuable to peacebuilding leaders.
+In sum, jazz can teach important lessons about patience, persistence, endurance, and empathy highly valuable to peacebuilding leaders.
 It should be no surprise that in the last two decades, innovative initiatives to encourage peacebuilding through jazz have begun to emerge, like the Jazz for Peace Concert hosted by the United Nations in New York after the 9/11 attacks.

-As the International Jazz Day approaches, I invite you to continue giving peace a chance through jazz by hearing this version of John Lennon’s hit sang by Louis Armstrong, and by fostering ways to include jazz in peacebuilding practices.
+As International Jazz Day approaches, I invite you to continue giving peace a chance through jazz by hearing this version of John Lennon’s hit sang by Louis Armstrong, and by fostering ways to include jazz in peacebuilding practices.